Close

 We’re thrilled to announce an exciting new initiative at Kirkland Urban – a quarterly rotating art installation showcasing the vibrant works of local artists!
 In partnership with Ryan James Fine Arts, we’re transforming our spaces into dynamic galleries that celebrate creativity and community.

 Every three months, new artwork will grace the walls of our lobbies, bringing fresh energy and inspiration to our urban environment.
-You’ll find these captivating installations in four key locations:
+You’ll find these captivating installations in three key locations:

 1. 425 Kirkland Urban – Central 1st floor, Elevator Lobby